HRI Cash-Secured Put Strategy

 HRI (Herc Holdings Inc.), in the Industrials sector, (Rental & Leasing Services industry), listed on NYSE.

-Herc Holdings Inc., through its subsidiaries, operates as an equipment rental supplier in the United States and internationally.
+Herc Holdings Inc., together with its subsidiaries, operates as an equipment rental supplier in the United States and internationally.
 It rents aerial, earthmoving, material handling, trucks and trailers, air compressors, compaction, and lighting equipment.
-The company also provides ProSolutions, an industry specific solution-based services, which include power generation, climate control, remediation and restoration, pump, trench shoring, and studio and production equipment; and ProContractor professional grade tools.
-In addition, it offers various services, including repair, maintenance, equipment management, and safety training; and equipment re-rental and on-site support services, as well as ancillary services, such as equipment transport, rental protection, cleaning, refueling, and labor.
+The company offers ProSolutions, an industry specific solution-based services, which include power generation, climate control, remediation and restoration, pump, trench shoring, and studio and production equipment; and ProContractor professional grade tools.
+In addition, it provides various services, including repair, maintenance, equipment management, and safety training; and equipment re-rental and on-site support services, as well as ancillary services, such as equipment transport, rental protection, cleaning, refueling, and labor.
 Further, the company sells used equipment and contractor supplies, such as construction consumables, tools, small equipment, and safety supplies.
-It serves non-residential and residential construction, specialty trade, restoration, remediation and environment, and facility maintenance contractors; industrial manufacturing industries, including automotive and aerospace, power, metals and mining, agriculture, pulp, paper and wood, food and beverage, and refineries and petrochemical industries; infrastructure and government sectors; and commercial facilities, hospitality, healthcare, recreation, entertainment production, and special event management customers.
+It serves non-residential and residential construction, specialty trade, restoration, remediation and environment, and facility maintenance contractors; industrial manufacturing industries, including refineries and petrochemical, automotive and aerospace, power, metals and mining, agriculture, pulp, paper and wood, and food and beverage industries; infrastructure and government sectors; and commercial facilities, commercial warehousing, education, healthcare, data centers, hospitality, retail, special event management and non-account customers.

 What is a cash-secured put on HRI?